 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.

-Your general admission and program-specific requirements
+Your general admission and degree-specific requirements

 If you’re completing an international program of study or a non-Canadian curriculum, you’ll find the admission requirements on the following pages: British-patterned education, French Baccalaureate, International Baccalaureate, or international high schools.